awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 + Transfer ownership of the objects to the `rds_superuser` role\.
 + Test the extensions\.

-### Step 1: Connect to the DB Instance Using the Master User Name Used to Create the DB Instance<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect"></a>
+### Step 1: Connect to the DB instance using the master user name used to create the DB instance<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect"></a>

 First, you connect to the DB instance using the master user name that was used to create the DB instance\.
 That name is automatically assigned the `rds_superuser` role\.
 You need the `rds_superuser` role that is needed to do the remaining steps\.